Motorcycle Accident Attorney

 In Oregon, motorcycles generally do not have personal injury protection (PIP) coverage, which is the coverage that is mandatory for automobile insurance policies in Oregon.

-This means that if you are injured in a motorcycle accident and do not have PIP coverage or health insurance available to you, we will ask your medical providers to wait to get paid until we can settle your case or go to trial on your case to recover money for your medical bills and your pain and suffering.
+This means that if you are injured in a motorcycle accident and do not have PIP coverage or health insurance available to you, we will ask your medical providers to wait to get paid until we can settle your case.
+In some cases, going to trial is needed to recover money for your medical bills and your pain and suffering.
 We have handled many motorcycle accident injuries in the past and we have the experience to help you if you have been injured as a result of someone else’s negligence.

 You should call us right away if you are involved in a motorcycle accident.
 We can help you.